Generic programming: Genericity in .NET [C#, VB.NET]

-Genericity in Delphi
+Genericity in Pascal

+For Pascal, generics were first implemented in 2006, in the implementation Free Pascal.

+In Delphi

-Delphi's Object Pascal dialect acquired generics in the Delphi 2007 release, initially only with the (now discontinued) .NET compiler before being added to the native code in the Delphi 2009 release.
-The semantics and capabilities of Delphi generics are largely modelled on those had by generics in .NET 2.0, though the implementation is by necessity quite different.
-Here's a more or less direct translation of the first C# example shown above:
+The Object Pascal dialect Delphi acquired generics in the 2007 Delphi 11 release by CodeGear, initially only with the .NET compiler (since discontinued) before being added to the native code in the 2009 Delphi 12 release.
+The semantics and abilities of Delphi generics are largely modelled on those of generics in .NET 2.0, though the implementation is by necessity quite different.
+Here is a more or less direct translation of the first C# example shown above: